caseymarquis/csick/README.md

 3. When a root test file or a dependency file is modified, CSick recompiles all related tests and runs them again.
 4. The results of this are displayed on a local webpage.

-The net result is that as you modify and change your files, test binaries are automatically recompiled to see if your new changes worked.
+The net result is that as you modify and change your files, test binaries are automatically created and run to see if your new changes worked.

 ## Getting Started